 Quote:

 Originally Posted by DarthFader I agree with Hikozaru that the wants are quite conflicting, but as you are a beginner in this area its kind of understandable.
 Even experienced riders go through such dilemmas if they make price as the main defining factor.
-In your case you got a CC limit.
+In your case you got a CC limit. |

 Quote:

-With what I'm about to type, I know I'm being judgemental here; but kindly understand that I only mean to put this into perspective to you and am fully aware that it may not be the case- You come across as someone who hasn't thought about the usage,
+Originally Posted by BullettuPaandi With what I'm about to type, I know I'm being judgemental here; but kindly understand that I only mean to put this into perspective to you and am fully aware that it may not be the case- You come across as someone who hasn't thought about the usage, |

 (Usually bumming a trip off of college mates.
 While i havent owned a bike per se, my accumulated experience should easily exceed thousand or more kilometers, shared across different bikes.
 I know that it is hilariously low, but, yes, i have some experience.)

-As far as the power goes.
-As far as i have observed, there are bikes that are all show and no steam.
-They are the ones that rush to ~60 and run out of steam if pushed.
-The other ones are the ones that take a little longer to reach ~80 ~90, but can hold it happily.
+As far as the power goes, as far as I have observed, some bikes are all show and no steam.
+They rush to ~60 and run out of steam if pushed.
+The other ones take a little longer to reach ~80 ~ or 90 but can hold it happily.

-The second type, are the ones that seem more refined, controlled and muted.
+The second type are the ones that seem more refined, controlled, and muted.
 They give you the rush and the thrill, only when you open up the throttle, not whenever.

 Since i have marginally more experience in cars, than bikes, i would like to articulate, using cars as an example. (apples and oranges, but it should make sense, in some level)

-My usage, is a bike that can handle city traffic and city commutes, while also handling longer drives on occasion
+My usage is a bike that can handle city traffic and city commutes while also handling longer drives on occasion.

 As far as pleasing goes, all three